The Sandman (comic book): The Sandman

 Due to the prolonged development period of the film, in 2010, DC Entertainment shifted focus onto developing a television series adaptation.
 Film director James Mangold pitched a series concept to cable channel HBO, whilst consulting with Gaiman himself on an unofficial basis, but this proved to be unsuccessful.
 It was reported in September 2010 that Warner Bros.
 Television was licensing the rights to produce a TV series, and that Supernatural creator Eric Kripke was their preferred candidate to adapt the saga.
-In March 2011, it was announced via Neil Gaiman's web blog that while he and DC liked Eric Kripke and his approach, it didn't feel quite right.
+In March 2011, it was announced via Neil Gaiman's web blog that while he and DC liked Eric Kripke and his approach, it did not feel quite right.
 The author hoped to launch the series in another form but plans for a television adaptation are on hold as production moves forward on the film.
-As the film adaptation of Morpheus' story was being planned, DC and Fox discussed a possible TV series based on the Sandman character Lucifer.
+As the film adaptation of Morpheus's story was being planned, DC and Fox discussed a possible TV series based on the Sandman character Lucifer.

-Netflix announced in June 2019 that it had completed a deal with Warner Bros. to develop Sandman into a live-action television series.
-Allan Heinberg is set to be the showrunner, with Gaiman and Goyer to serve as executive producers.
-In January 2021, Tom Sturridge was announced to star in the series as the titular character Dream, with Gwendoline Christie as Lucifer, Vivienne Acheampong as Lucienne, Boyd Holbrook as the Corinthian, Charles Dance as Roderick Burgess, Asim Chaudhry as Abel, and Sanjeev Bhaskar as Cain.
-In May 2021, more cast members were announced, including Kirby Howell-Baptiste as Death, Mason Alexander Park as Desire, Donna Preston as Despair, Jenna Coleman as Johanna Constantine, Joely Richardson as Ethel Cripps, Niamh Walsh as young Ethel, David Thewlis as John Dee / Doctor Destiny, Kyo Ra as Rose Walker, Stephen Fry as Gilbert, Razane Jammal as Lyta Hall, Sandra James-Young as Unity Kinkaid, and Patton Oswalt as the voice of Matthew the Raven.
+Netflix announced in June 2019 that it had completed a deal with Warner Bros. to develop Sandman into a live-action television series run by Allan Heinberg, with Gaiman and Goyer serving as executive producers.
+The cast, including Tom Sturridge as the title character, was announced in January and May 2021.

-The series premiered on August 5, 2022, and adapts Preludes & Nocturnes, The Doll's House, and the beginning of Dream Country.
+The first season premiered on August 5, 2022, and adapts Preludes & Nocturnes, The Doll's House, and Dream Country.
+A second season was confirmed in November 2022; it was announced in January 2025 that the season would be the series' final.
+The second and final season was released in two parts, across July 3 and 24, 2025, concluding with a bonus episode on July 31.